Proposed Property 2R counterexamples classified

-A central point of \cite{GST} is that a certain family $L_n, n \geq 3$ of $2$-component links containing the square knot $Q$ (shown in \cite[Figure 19]{GST}) is unlikely to satisfy Property 2R.

-Let $M$ denote the $3$-manifold obtained from $S^3$ by $0$-framed surgery on $Q$.
-The family $L_n = Q \cup V_n$ (called $L_{n, 1}$ in \cite{GST}) has these central features: \begin{itemize} \item $L_0$ can be handle-slid to be the unlink in $S^3$.
-(This is demonstrated in \cite[Figures 12, 13, 5]{GST}.) \item In $M$ there is a simple closed curve $\alpha$ lying on a torus $T$ so that each $V_n$ intersects $T$ twice and twisting $V_n$ in $M$ at $T$ along the slope given by $\alpha$ converts $V_n$ to $V_{n+1}$. \item When viewed in $S^3$, the framing of $\alpha$ given by its annular neighborhood in $T$ is $\pm 1$. \end{itemize}
+The family $L_n = Q \cup V_n$ (called $L_{n, 1}$ in \cite{GST}) has these central features: \begin{itemize} \item If $L_n$ satisfies the generalized Property R Conjecture then a certain well-known group presentation could be trivialized by Andrews-Curtis moves, an outcome that seems very unlikely when $n \geq 3$. \item On the other hand, $L_0$ can be handle-slid to become the unlink.
+(This is demonstrated in \cite[Figures 12, 13, 5]{GST}.) \item Let $M$ denote the $3$-manifold obtained from $S^3$ by $0$-framed surgery on $Q$.
+There is a torus $T \subset M$ and simple closed curve $\alpha \subset T$ so that each $V_n$ intersects $T$ twice and Dehn twisting $V_n$ in $M$ at $T$ along the slope given by $\alpha$ converts $V_n$ to $V_{n+1}$. \item When viewed in $S^3$, the framing of $\alpha$ given by its annular neighborhood in $T$ is $\pm 1$. \end{itemize}

-It is shown that, given these features, $L_{n+1}$ can be obtained from $L_n$ by handle-slides and the introduction and use of a single canceling Hopf pair.
-It follows inductively that, with the introduction of a canceling Hopf pair, each $L_n$ can be handle-slid to the unlink.
+It is further shown that, given these last two features, $L_{n+1}$ can be obtained from $L_n$ by handle-slides and the introduction and use of a single canceling Hopf pair.
+It follows inductively that, {\em with the introduction of a canceling Hopf pair}, each $L_n$ can be handle-slid to the unlink.